neo-ngd/NEO-Tutorial/README.md

             -  The calculaton of next consensus
         - The broadcast of blocks
         - Validation of blocks
-            - the legalness of block
+            - The legalness of block
-            - the witeness validation
+            - The witeness validation
         - proccess of blocks
             - UTXO trnsaction process
             - Contract invocation process